Music publisher

 A music publisher is a type of publisher that specializes in distributing music.
 Music publishers originally published sheet music.
-When copyright became legally protected, music publishers began to play a role in the management of the intellectual property of composers.
+When copyright became legally protected, music publishers began to play a significant role in the management of composers' intellectual property.
 Today, music publishers license compositions, collect royalties, and make sure songwriters and composers are paid when their work is used.

+Self-publishing can refer to a songwriter or composer who manages their own music copyrights and revenue streams, or one who engraves, distributes, and promotes their own compositions.

 Music print publishing

 The term "music publisher" originally referred to publishers who issued hand-copied or printed sheet music.

 Examples of music publishers actively in business as of June 2019 include: